-A data flow map shows the flow of your organisation’s data and information from one location to another, e.g. from suppliers and sub-suppliers through to customers.
+To achieve this, organisations must create a data flow map.
+This shows the flow of your organisation’s data and information from one location to another, e.g. from suppliers and sub-suppliers through to customers.
 When mapping data flows, the interaction points between all parties should be identified.

 By mapping the flow of data, you identify any unforeseen or unintended uses.
 A data flow map also helps you to consider the parties that will be using the information and the potential future uses of any data processed.

 Often organisations are unaware of the full extent of their data flows, so conducting a data flow map can be a challenge.
 In a recent blog we highlighted three key challenges you may face with data flow mapping.

 5 simple steps to creating a data flow map

 The brand new Data Flow Mapping Tool simplifies the process of creating data flow maps into five steps:

 1. Document the scope and purposes of processing